- What is SSV?

 -

-- Good question.
-You can’t.
+Good question.

-- Have round robin or league formats where everyone plays the same amount of tennis.
+formats where everyone plays the same amount of

-- Allow high SSV players to play down.
+Allow high SSV players to

-- Don’t allow low SSV players to play up.
+Don't allow low SSV players

-- Lesser players like playing stronger players as long as
+stronger players as long as

 they don’t get eliminated from the event like